-A second adjustment was also made to the data to account for incomplete use of E-Codes by hospitals.
-We calculated the percentage of the first three diagnoses, when they contain an injury, and excluded E-Codes (9%) and adjusted our values by that amount.
-We assumed that the distribution of external cause of injury would be the same for cases in which the E-Code was present and when it was not (i.e. E-Codes are excluded randomly across all injury sources).
+A second adjustment was also made to account for incomplete use of E-codes by hospitals.
+For all cases with an injury diagnosis in the first three diagnosis codes, we calculated the percentage of cases for which E-codes were excluded and adjusted our values by that amount.
+Forty-seven percent of cases in Nevada did not have E-codes.
+We assumed that the distribution of external cause of injury would be the same for cases in which the E-codes were present and when they were not (i.e., E-codes are excluded randomly across all injury sources).

-Finally, we needed to adjust who paid some of the charges given that the Federal Government repays a portion of the State's Medicaid costs.
+Finally, adjustments were made for charges paid by the State since the Federal Government repays a portion of the State's Medicaid Costs.
 That is, some of the charges that the database indicates belong to the State (only the portion that are Medicaid), are moved to be charges for the Federal Government.
-That is, the Federal Government returns 52% of the Medicaid charges to Rhode Island and these costs become Federal Government expenditures.4
+That is, the Federal Government returns 53% of the Medicaid charges to Nevada and these costs become Federal Government expenditures.4